 Response

 Data collected in late 2015 near Bullseye measured significant concentrations of metal HAPs in air.
 Subsequent air data showed very marked reductions in these HAPs once these materials were taken out of Bullseye’s production process and controls were installed.
-This demonstrates that Bullseye was clearly the source of these significant elevation in air data.
+This demonstrates that Bullseye was a significant source of these HAPs emissionsmetal HAPs.
 DEQ’s work to identify and control remaining sources of air toxics around the Bullseye facility is ongoing.
-Both the Bullseye and Lehigh facility are completing new controls and management practices to address residual elevated hexavalent chromium detectionsdetection in recent monitoring events.
+Both the Bullseye and Lehigh facility are completing new controls and management practices to address elevated hexavalent chromium levels in recent monitoring data.

 Comment: Ambient concentrations